MelisaGramajo/Crypto/README.md

 ## APIS 🔗
 * In the folder apiPostman, there are examples of the api to do the tests.
 * Each API has an added example.
 See in the right section of Postman.
+* In description request, the parameters are specified